-On exchange of contracts, typically a 10% deposit is required.
+On exchange of contracts and consumer buying process, typically a 10% deposit is required.
 Deposit bonds are becoming frequently used in lieu of cheque deposit.
 Your broker/lending institution will arrange deposit bond. www.depositpower.com.au

 A cooling-off period does not apply if you buy a property at auction or exchange contracts on the same day as the auction after it is passed in.

 Sydney Property Conveyancing will advise you of your rights before signing the contract.

 With each transaction of property, there is stamp duty payable, on the Contract and Transfer, payable either on or before settlement or 3 months after exchange, whichever is the earliest.
 There are penalties for late lodgement of stamp duty.
 It is our responsibility to ensure that your Contract and Transfer are stamped on time. www.osr.nsw.gov.au/benefits/first_home